-1. Costs of rearranging non-street or road facilities, including utility relocation, when not a legal road or street obligation

-2. New (first installation of) utilities, including water mains, sanitary sewers, and other non- street facilities 3.
-Cost of leasing property or right-of-way, except when required for construction work purposes on a temporary basis 4.
-Cost of constructing or improving a street or area for parking purposes, except for the width normally required for parking adjacent to the traveled way and within the right-of-way, or when off-street parking facilities are constructed in lieu of widening a street to improve the flow of traffic 5.
+1. Costs of rearranging non-street or road facilities, including utility relocation, when not a legal road or street obligation 2.
+New (first installation of) utilities, including water mains, sanitary sewers, and other nonstreet facilities Cost of leasing property or right-of-way, except when required for construction work 3. purposes on a temporary basis 4.
+Cost of constructing or improving a street or area for parking purposes, except for the width normally required for parking adjacent to the traveled way and within the right-ofway, or when off-street parking facilities are constructed in lieu of widening a street to improve the flow of traffic 5.
 Decorative lighting 6.
 Park features such as benches, playground equipment and restrooms 7.
 Work outside the right-of-way which is not a specific right-of-way obligation 8.
 Equestrian under- and overpasses or other similar structures for any other special interest group unless as a part of a right-of-way obligation 9.
 Construction, installation, or maintenance of cattle guards 10.
-Acquisition of buses or other mass transit vehicles or maintenance and operating costs for mass transit power systems or passenger facilities (passenger facilities include but are not limited to bus benches, shelters, and bus stop signs, or equipment and services) 11.
-Maintenance or construction on alleys that have not been formally designated as part of a jurisdiction's street and road system 12.
-Non-street and road-related salaries and benefits 13.
-Driveways outside of the street and road right-of-way 14.
-Purchase of electronic speed control devices or other non-highway related equipment 15.
-Freeway telephone emergency system 16.
-Interest charged for non-highway purposes 17.
-Grantwriting consultant fees 18.
-Debt service payments for non-voter-approved bonds, including Certificates of Participation 19.
-Over-expended funds (deficit fund balance) 20.
-Negative interest allocation 21.
-The value of park or other city/county owned property rededicated for a street right-of-way.
+Maintenance or construction on alleys that have not been formally designated as part of a jurisdiction's street and road system 11.
+Non-street and road-related salaries and benefits 12.
+Driveways outside of the street and road right-of-way 13.
+Purchase of electronic speed control devices or other non-highway related equipment 14.
+Freeway telephone emergency system 15.
+Interest charged for non-highway purposes 16.
+Grantwriting consultant fees 17.
+Debt service payments for non-voter-approved bonds, including Certificates of Participation 18.
+Over-expended funds (deficit fund balance) 19.
+Negative interest allocation 20.
+The value of park or other city/county owned property rededicated for a street right-ofway.